 Albert

-Albert offers cash advances of up to $1,000.
+Albert offers advances of up to $1,000.
 While most repayments are scheduled around your next payday, Albert gives you the option to request an extension, adding breathing room if your budget’s tight that week.
 The app also comes with personalized financial advice and budgeting tools and a wealth of financial tools upon subscription purchase.

 What makes it flexible: Built-in extension requests help you adjust repayment without penalties, making it easier to manage cash flow surprises.